Richard Rolle: Early life

-Mystical Experiences
+Mystical experiences

 It was probably while still living with Dalton, two years and eight months after becoming a hermit, Rolle had his first mystical experience.
 Around a year later, he felt similarly after listening to a choir, and he began to take less interest in all things temporal.

 Dalton himself was arrested and his lands confiscated in 1322; the lack of mention of this fact in accounts of Rolle's life makes it likely that he was no longer living with Dalton by this point.

 "I felt within me a merry and unknown heat...I was expert it was not from a creature but from my Maker, as it grew hotter and more glad."

 — —Rolle on his first mystical experience.

 It is unclear where Rolle lived from 1321/2 until his death in 1349.
 One theory is that Rolle spent the early 1320s at the renowned Sorbonne, becoming well-trained in theology, and perhaps being ordained there.
 This theory is based on the entries in three seventeenth-century manuscripts at the Sorbonne, assumed to be copies of medieval originals, which record a Ricardus de Hampole as being admitted to the Sorbonne in 1320, entering the prior's register in 1326, and noting that he died in 1349 among the sisters of Hampole near Doncaster in Yorkshire.
 Scholars, however, are divided on the authenticity of this material.
 Whether or not Rolle studied in Paris, it is probable that most if not all of this time was spent in Richmondshire, either living with his family at Yafforth, or, given the uncertain political conditions in the region at the time, wandering from patron to patron.

-Rolle's Disciples
+Disciples

 Around 1348, Rolle knew the Yorkshire anchoress Margaret Kirkby, who was his principal disciple and the recipient of much of his writings and would be important in establishing his later reputation.